South Asian University: Controversy

-In July 2025, the university was involved in a disciplinary controversy after a student, Sudipta Das, was expelled following a dispute in the student mess over food restrictions during the Maha Shivratri festival.
-The incident led to debates about campus discipline and freedom of expression at the institution.
+In July 2025, the university was involved in a disciplinary controversy after a student, Sudeepto Niloy, was expelled following a dispute in the student mess over food restrictions during the Maha Shivratri festival.
+Members of a right-wing student outfit had attempted to forcibly stop the serving of non-vegetarian food, leading to a physical altercation when Das intervened.
+The action prompted widespread public debates about campus discipline and freedom of expression at the institution.

-In October 2025, South Asian University (SAU) faced widespread criticism following reports of an alleged gang rape on campus involving four men, including a university security employee.

-According to the report, the university administration was accused of attempting to hush up the incident and failing to immediately inform police or provide medical assistance to the survivor.
-Students later staged protests on campus, alleging an “institutional cover-up.”
+Das subsequently challenged the expulsion by filing a writ petition in the Delhi High Court under Article 226 of the Indian Constitution.
+The university administration contested the petition, arguing that as an international organization established by an inter-governmental SAARC agreement, it enjoyed sovereign immunity and was not amenable to the writ jurisdiction of Indian courts.

+In early 2026, the Delhi High Court granted interim relief to the petitioner, allowing Das to return and continue his Ph.D. program.
+Relying on landmark judicial precedents, including the Supreme Court ruling in Ranjit Thakur v.
+Union of India, Justice Jasmeet Singh observed that the administrative action of complete lifetime expulsion was prima facie unreasonable, vindictive, and shockingly disproportionate to the alleged offense.
+The court noted that disciplinary punishments must suit the offender and allow a chance for self-reform rather than completely destroying an academic career.
+The matter remains pending final adjudication regarding the university's ultimate jurisdictional accountability.

 Previous incidents include protests in 2022 over the reduction of student stipends, which resulted in police intervention and disciplinary actions against several students and faculty members.
 Associate professor Snehashish Bhattacharya was suspended and later terminated in 2023, a move that teachers' associations criticized as an attack on academic freedom.

+Following a prolonged dispute, the university formally terminated Bhattacharya's services in September 2025, backdating the termination to his initial 2023 suspension date.

 In 2024, Sri Lankan sociologist Sasanka Perera and one of his students left the university after receiving disciplinary notices over a thesis that included an interview with linguist Noam Chomsky critical of the Indian government.